wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 T> For further information about including static media you can read through the official [Django documentation on working with static files in templates](https://docs.djangoproject.com/en/1.9/howto/static-files/#staticfiles-in-templates).

 ## Serving Media {#section-templates-upload}
+Static media files can be considered files that don't change and are essential to your application.
+However, often you will have to store *media files* which are dynamic in nature, and are loaded into your database, by your users or administrators, and so they may change.
-While static media files are intrinsic to your web app working correctly client side, *media files* are simply files uploaded by your app's users, or media files you have stored in your database.
-For example when a user uploads their profile picture, or if you have table of products where each product contains a picture of the item.
+For example when a user uploads their profile picture, or if you have table of products where each product contains an image of the item.

 In order to serve media files successfully, we need to update Django project's settings.
 This section details what you need to add - [but we won't be fully testing it out until later](#chapter-ex) where we implement the functionality for users to upload profile pictures.